franknowinski/stock-gains-gem/README.md

 The user then has the option to view additional stock information regarding any stock in their portfolio.
 There are four possible entries:

-  * Enter `all` to display stock data on all of the stocks in your portfolio
+  * Enter `all` to display stock data regarding all of the stocks in your portfolio
-  * Enter the digit, or digits, corresponding to the stocks you want to look up, separated by a space
+  * Enter the digit, or digits, corresponding to the stocks in your portfolio that you want to lookup (separated by a space)
+  * Press enter to move onto the next stage
   * Enter `e` to exit the program
-  * Press enter to move onto the next stage

 ![](screenshots/portfolio_data.png)

 ### Stock Lookup

-Finally, look up any stock on the market by entering the stock ticker.
+Finally, lookup any stock on the market by entering the stock ticker.
 To view multiple stocks, separate the stock tickers with a space.

 ![](screenshots/stock_lookup.png)